The dual Lagrangian fibration of known hyper-K\"ahler manifolds: Abelian schemes associated to Lagrangian fibrations

 An immediate byproduct is that $\Aut^{\circ}(X/B)$ is abelian.

 \begin{proposition} $\Aut^{\circ}(X/B)$ is a finite abelian group. \end{proposition}

-The next step is to understand the behavior of the polarization $\lambda$ under deformations of $\pi$.
+We next understand the behavior of the polarization $\lambda$ under deformations of $\pi$.
 A related result is Wieneck's deformation invariance of the polarization type of $\pi$ \cite[Thm 1.1]{wie16}.
-Recall that the polarization scheme $K$ was defined to be the kernel of the polarization $\ker \lambda$.
-To deal with a more technical \Cref{prop:polarization scheme stronger ver1} and \ref{prop:polarization scheme stronger ver2}, we also need to consider the kernels $K_a = \ker (a\lambda)$ for each positive integer $a$:
+Recall that the polarization scheme $K_0$ was defined to be the kernel of the polarization $\ker \lambda$ over $B_0$.
+To deal with a more technical \Cref{prop:polarization scheme ver1} and \ref{prop:polarization scheme ver2}, we have defined $K_0[a] = \ker (a\lambda)$ for each positive integer $a$: